ronyhe/steph/README.md

 This has the following implications:
 - Function are curried by default
 - Ramda acts as a sort of standard library
-- Most js files that babel can compile are valid steph.
+- Most js files that babel can compile are valid Steph.
 You can use your usual IDE.
 - JS interop isn't handled yet.
-Right now, you can freely call steph from js and vice-versa, but js functions will not be curried.
+Right now, you can freely call Steph from js and vice-versa, but js functions will not be curried.
 - Classic-style function declarations are not allowed.
 Arrow functions are fine (`() => {}`) and so are function expressions `function () {}`.
 However, this will throw an error at compile time: `function name() {}`